thaabomb/gift-tracking/second-born.md

 # 2026 Xmas
 - Weston wants a big box of snacks
+- Cora wants a big box of snacks

 # 2026 Birthday
 - Not having to read on the night of their birthday